jruizcabrejos/jruizcabrejos/content/post/colorful-open-access-20250429/index.md

 Elbakyan A (2025) calls for a more vibrant and encompassing definition: A colorful open access framework.
 Because even black has many shades of grey.

 <img src="./graphic_abstract_Elbakyan_2025.png" alt="Favicon">
-<figcaption>Figure X. Graphical abstract of Elbakyan, A. (2025) paper "From Black Open Access to Open Access of Color: Accepting the Diversity of Approaches towards Free Science".</figcaption>
+<figcaption>Figure 17.
+Graphical abstract of Elbakyan, A. (2025) paper "From Black Open Access to Open Access of Color: Accepting the Diversity of Approaches towards Free Science".</figcaption>

 ## Footnote